ibtehaj95/lists-app/frontend/readme.md

-The frontend will launch from the start script.
+The frontend will launch from the start script, exact details in the backend directory.

 To set up for the first time: